mwillb/mwillb/README.md

-- 🔭 Working on building an iOS app with BeeWare as of 5/12/24
+- 🔭 Working on my B.S. in Computer Science
 - 🌱 Currently learning how to code with Python
 - 👯 Looking to collaborate on entry-level developer projects
 - 🤔 Would greatly appreciative any help with getting on the right track in the software industry